Aurigaia: mock Gaia DR2 stellar catalogues from the Auriga cosmological simulations: Discussion and Conclusions

 \section{Discussion and Conclusions}

 We have presented several mock Milky Way stellar catalogues designed to match the selection criteria, volume and observable properties (including uncertainties) of stars with $V<16$ mag and $V<20$ mag at $|b|>20$ degrees that will be provided by the \emph{Gaia} data release 2.
-We employed two methods to calculate two sets of mock catalogues at four solar-like positions (equidistant in Galactic azimuth) from several high-resolution cosmological-zoom simulations: the \Hmocks{} \citep[generated with a parallelised version of \textlcsc{SNAPDRAGONS},][]{HKG15} which includes dust extinction; and the \Dmocks{} using the \citet{LWC15} method, which distributes stars in phase space by conserving the phase-space volume associated with each simulation stellar particle.
-Both sets of mock catalogues provide \emph{Gaia} DR2 data products: six-dimensional phase space information, magnitudes in the \emph{Gaia} $G$-, $G_{RP}$- and $G_{BP}$-photometric bands, effective temperature and dust extinction values, and include uncertainty estimates for the \emph{Gaia} DR2 astrometric, photometric and spectroscopic quantities.
+We employed two methods to calculate two sets of mock catalogues at four solar-like positions (equidistant in Galactic azimuth) from several high-resolution cosmological-zoom simulations: the \Hmocks{} \citep[generated with a parallelised version of \textlcsc{SNAPDRAGONS},][]{HKG15}; and the \Dmocks{} using the \citet{LWC15} method, which distributes stars in phase space by conserving the phase-space volume associated with each simulation stellar particle.
+Both sets of mocks take into account a simple dust extinction model; however we produced also a full set of catalogues without extinction: \Dmocksnoex.
+All mock catalogues provide \emph{Gaia} DR2 data products: six-dimensional phase space information, magnitudes in the \emph{Gaia} $G$-, $G_{RP}$- and $G_{BP}$-photometric bands, effective temperature and dust extinction values, and include uncertainty estimates for the \emph{Gaia} DR2 astrometric, photometric and spectroscopic quantities.
 In addition, the catalogues provide the age, metallicity, mass, stellar surface gravity, gravitational potential and photometry for non-\emph{Gaia} bands for each of the generated stars.
 The catalogues are available online at both the \textlcsc{AURIGA} website and at the Durham database centre, the latter of which provides a query-based system to retrieve subsets of data.
 Gravitational potential grids and raw snapshot data for a subset of simulations are available for download at the \textlcsc{AURIGA} website.